|

 Joe will be performing in the Studio with the latest line-up of his Celtic-rock band Shkayla featuring new recruit bass-player Adrian Litvinoff.

-The music starts 7.45pm and tickets for the show are just £5 in advance or £6 on the door.
+The music starts 7.45pm and tickets for the show are just £6 on the door.
 Tel 02476 524524.

 The highly acclaimed fiddle and mandolin-player, Joe O'Donnell has built up a worldwide fan base over the years and has made a big personal impact on the Coventry music scene since moving to the city ten years ago, by encouraging local bands and supporting music sessions in the area.